EckoTan0804/hugo-blox-resume/content/docs/finance/ETF/05_ETF_trading/brokerage_account.md

 - Hybrid model: you pay a small amount per order plus a percentage of the fee

-## How to Find the Right Securities Account (Depot)
+## How to Find the Right Securities Account

-Criteria you should specifically consider when selected a depot:
+Question you should specifically consider when selected a securities account:

 {{< spoiler text="What type of securities are you trading?" >}}